 Who is at Fault for Railroad Crossing Accidents?

 A motorist who attempts to cross the track in front of an oncoming train and who is struck and injured will likely be found to be responsible for his or her own injuries.
 However, there may be others whose own negligence or carelessness contributed to the crash if:

 When you or a loved one is injured in a railroad crash, obtaining experienced legal counsel is critical in order to determine who may be responsible for causing or contributing to your crash.
 North Dakota and Minnesota personal injury attorneys Tim O’Keeffe, Tatum O’Brien and Sarah Monson are prepared to help you take the steps necessary to recover compensation for your injuries, expenses, and losses.
 Our firm has the background and resources necessary to identify the parties who contributed to your railroad crash and hold these individuals and entities accountable.
-Contact O’Keeffe O’Brien Lyson Foss by completing our online contact form, or call 701-235-8000 or 877-235-8002.
+Contact O’Keeffe O’Brien Lyson Attorneys by completing our online contact form, or call 701-235-8000 or 877-235-8002.